 The real point about eco-technomologicalness is to get along as cheaply as possible without damaging the planet.
-The 24 solar panels on the top produce a nominal 6kWp; more than most domestic arrays and enough for the small air source heat pump and to charge the batteries for the electric hybrid drive system.
+The 20 solar panels on the top produce a nominal 8kWp; a lot more than most domestic arrays and enough for the small air source heat pump and to charge the batteries for the electric hybrid drive system.
 The hybrid drive is almost identical to that on the Original Twist hybrid 3-wheeler found on this site; here with a Lynch motor and a Kohler water cooled diesel.
 The usual benefits of a hybrid drive are there; the batteries give a few hours silent cruising and the diesel can take over indefinitely.
 The batteries are mostly solar charged or sometimes diesel engine charged with the Lynch motor doubling as a generator.
 Many moorings supply electricity so the batteries can be charged on cloudy days.
 With the air source heat pump the heating will run cheaply and conveniently off connected electricity or the batteries.
-So there are 4 sources of heating power; the PV panels, wet panels, outside electricity and engine cooling .
+So there are 3 sources of heating power; the PV panels, outside electricity and engine cooling .
 Most boat engines are cooled by river water but here a second coil in the heat bank uses the 60% of wasted heat to make hot water.
 There is no connection to the river or the gunk that blocks up the filters (boat owners nod knowingly here).

 Notable omissions are a wood stove and any gas as there is no need for either.
+Cooking is all electric.

-Control of all the lights, heating, entertainment and even the steering is done by i-pad and Z-Wave meshed radio modules which are cheap, reliable and plentiful home automation items.
+Control of all the lights, heating, entertainment and even the steering is done by i-pad and Z-Wave meshed radio modules which are cheap, reliable home automation items.
 Narrow boats are usually driven from the back, a bit like a bus driver standing on the rear bumper.
 We can sit at the front in the saloon and steer from there or from anywhere else within range of the wi-fi; perhaps the sun deck even from the nearby pub!
 The Z-Wave controller allows for plenty of home automation tweaks like lighting control, security and leak detection, all from anywhere in the world.
 Theoretically the boat can be driven from anywhere there is an internet connection.

 To make the kitchen a great place for eating while admiring the view the picture window on one side tilts up and out and a table is pushed outwards to make use of the outside space.
 Once parked up an extending awning over a drop down side deck, complete with an extending Barbie unit, makes an outside cooking area.